mightybs/samurailink3.com/source/hireme/cv/index.markdown

 * Coordinate team of developers
 * Configure and maintain SNMP metric systems (MRTG/Cacti)
 * Configure and maintain latency metric systems (Smokeping)
+* Create standard Debian Linux server deployment
+    * Move old servers to new Debian standard
+* Train employees on the use of Linux Desktops and Servers
+    * Work with student to troubleshoot issues and answer questions
+    * Work with coworkers to develop training regime and additional curriculum

 ### 2008 - 2010: